cometa-rocks/cometa_documentation/cometa_actions.md

         <b> If the selector does not appear within the specified timeout, and the selected option is:</b><br/>
             <b>1.</b> <code>"do not fail if not visible"</code> then the step will not fail, and it will skip the wait for it to disappear<br/>
             <b>2.</b> <code>"fail if never visible"</code> then step will fail<br/>
+            <b>3.</b> <code>"reload page after appearing"</code> then the page is reloaded 0.5 seconds after the selector appear<br/>
+            <b>4.</b> <code>"reload page while waiting to disappear"</code> then the page is reloaded every minute while waiting to disappear.<br/>
-        <br/>Useful when testing loading, notification pop-ups, or selector that appear and disappears within specific time<br/>
+        <br/>Useful when testing loading, notification pop-ups, selector that appears and disappears after reloading or selector that appear and disappears within specific time<br/>
         <br/><b>Note </b> This step checks for the presence and visibility of the selector on the screen.
 If the selector is present in the DOM but hidden due to CSS properties, the step will fail if selected option is <code>'fail if never visible'</code>
         <br/>
         <br/>